dbradleyfl/Mixed-Reality-JS/README.md

 3. Make sure your Hololens development environment is all setup [using Microsoft's guides](https://developer.microsoft.com/en-us/windows/holographic/getting_started).

 4. To deploy and debug, on emulator or device, run  *mrjs package*, open the HoloJS solution located in the release/ folder in Visual Studio.
-Change the deployment app from HoloHost to ThreeJSApp.
+Change the deployment app from HoloHost to ThreeJSApp (right click ThreeJSApp in Solution Exporer and click "set as StartUp project").
 Build > Clean Solution.
 Build > Rebuild Solution.
 Select your deployment target (Device, or emulator) in the menu then deploy the ThreeJSApp.